Bookings

 ARTIST TALKS

 Art as Civil Disobedience: Artists are often taken-for-granted contributors to social movements.
 In this artist talk, Alan Pelaez Lopez will share their experience as a young undocumented, Black queer organizer in the migrant justice movement.
 They’ll talk about the ethics of storytelling, why stories matter, and the dangers that exist when allies become surrogate storytellers for communities they are not a part of.
-This talk features Pelaez Lopez’s artistic contributions to various social movements while also highlighting five currently and formerly undocumented Black migrant artists.
+This talk features Pelaez Lopez’s artistic contributions to various social movements while highlighting five currently and formerly undocumented Black migrant artists.

 DIALOGUES